kconde2/kabascript-docker-symfony/README.md

 *Note*

-Only of mapping all keys inside your `~/.ssh` directory You can map only one key inside `run.sh` like this
+Instead of mapping all keys inside your `~/.ssh` directory You can map only one key inside `run.sh` like this

 ```shell
 -v ~/.ssh/project_name_deploy:/tmp/.ssh/project_name_deploy:ro \